 - Part 3: An optional portfolio of written work you've composed for your high school classes.
 We recognize that a timed writing examination might not reflect the writing that students could produce if they had time to plan and revise.
 Therefore, we also encourage you to submit two recent examples of your writing; you will be able to submit this optional portfolio of writing samples with your on-the-spot response essay, so please ensure that you have electronic copies (Microsoft Word or Adobe Acrobat files) of the writing you wish to submit before you log in to the placement page.
 These examples should include essays written for any high school or academic class.
 If possible, please include the assignment guidelines for each of the three examples.

-How the English Writing Placement Impacts Your Schedule
+How the English Writing Placement Affects Your Schedule

 If you were placed in English 100 based on your high school GPA and your SAT scores, you will receive an email invitation to take the English Writing Placement.
 Please do not complete the assessment until you have received the email invitation.